-The deadline for action is rapidly approaching.
+The August 1 deadline for action is but a month away.
 Organizations that have religious objections to the HHS contraceptive-coverage mandate should seek legal counsel to determine whether they are exempt, whether their plans are grandfathered, and/or whether they can qualify for the temporary one-year reprieve.
-Religious employers that do not qualify for any of the above-three categories but object to the HHS regulation's mandate will need to make a choice on August 1, 2012: either comply with the HHS regulation and begin providing health coverage for sterilization and abortion-inducing contraceptives, cease providing employee health insurance altogether, or refuse to provide compliant group health plans and risk an enforcement action or other legal challenge.
+Religious employers that do not qualify for any of the above-three categories but object to the HHS regulation's mandate will need to make a choice on August 1, 2012: either (1) comply with the HHS regulation and begin providing health coverage for sterilization and abortion-inducing contraceptives, (2) cease providing employee health insurance altogether, or (3) refuse to provide compliant group health plans and risk a government enforcement action and/or prepare to mount a legal challenge.